Engineering Notes by Oriental Motor

 SMK Series Low Speed Synchronous Motors

-Synchronous motors are called "synchronous" because they use a special rotor to synchronize its speed with the input power frequency.
+Synchronous motors are called "synchronous" because they use a special rotor to synchronize their speed with the input power frequency.
 For a 4-pole synchronous motor running at 60 Hz power, it will rotate at 1800 RPM (AKA "synchronous speed").
 My earliest memory of a synchronous motor application was someone using it to drive the clock hands of a tower clock.

 Synchronous speed formula AC motor speed torque characteristics